Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 # Overview of mathematical methods

-* Denavit-Hartenberg is used for setup and calculating forward kinematics
+* Screw configuration or extended Denavit-Hartenberg is used for setup and calculating forward kinematics
 * screw theory is used for setup and formula basis for Paden-Kahan based inverse kinematics
 * geometric algebra (Clifford algebra, multivectors, GA) is used to deduce the algorithms for Paden-Kahan subproblems
 * conformal geometric algebra (exterior algebra, CGA, Grassmann, G4.1), a 5-dimensional space is used for more complex problems